Tuchonochkat/mental_count/README.md

 # mental_count
 Web-app for creating blocks of tasks for mental count.
-This project unfinished yet.
+This project is not finished yet.